-- 127. (1) If a person is charged with a criminal offence, then, unless the charge is withdrawn, the case shall be afforded a fair and public hearing within a reasonable time by an independent and impartial court established by law. - (2) Every person who is charged with a criminal offence- - (a) shall be presumed to be innocent until he or she is proved or has pleaded guilty; - (b) shall be informed promptly, in a language that he or she understands and in detail, of the nature of the offence charged; - (c) shall be given adequate time and facilities for the preparation of his or her defence; - (d) shall be permitted to defend himself or herself before the court in person or, at his or her own expense, by a legal representative of his or her own choice or, if unable to retain a legal representative at his or her own expense and the interests of justice so require, by a legal representative at the public expense; - (e) shall be given facilities to examine in person or by his or her legal representative the witnesses called before the court by the prosecution, and to obtain the and, except with his or her own free consent, the trial shall not take place in his or her absence, unless he or she so behaves in the court as to render the continuance of the proceedings in his or her presence impracticable and the court has ordered him or her to be removed and the trial to proceed in his or her absence.
+- 127. (1) If a person is charged with a criminal offence, then, unless the charge is withdrawn, the case shall be afforded a fair and public hearing within a reasonable time by an independent and impartial court established by law. - (2) Every person who is charged with a criminal offence- - (a) shall be presumed to be innocent until he or she is proved or has pleaded guilty; - (b) shall be informed promptly, in a language that he or she understands and in detail, of the nature of the offence charged; - (c) shall be given adequate time and facilities for the preparation of his or her defence; - (d) shall be permitted to defend himself or herself before the court in person or, at his or her own expense, by a legal representative of his or her own choice or, if unable to retain a legal representative at his or her own expense and the interests of justice so require, by a legal representative at the public expense; - (e) shall be given facilities to examine in person or by his or her legal representative the witnesses called before the court by the prosecution, and to obtain the attendance before the court and carry out the examination of witnesses to testify on his or her behalf on the same conditions as those applying to witnesses called by the prosecution; and - (f) shall be permitted to have without payment the assistance of an interpreter if he or she cannot understand the language used at his or her trial, and, except with his or her own free consent, the trial shall not take place in his or her absence, unless he or she so behaves in the court as to render the continuance of the proceedings in his or her presence impracticable and the court has ordered him or her to be removed and the trial to proceed in his or her absence.